logicmonitor/lm-powershell-module/README.md

 Windows PowerShell module for accessing the LogicMonitor REST API.

-NOTE: This is a community open source project and is not an official LogicMonitor integration.
-Any bugs/issues with this module should be reported via a submitted issue within the lm-powershell-module repo along with any feature requests.
+**NOTE:** This is a community open source project and is not an official LogicMonitor integration.
+Any bugs/issues/support with this module should be reported via a submitted issue within the lm-powershell-module repo along with any feature requests.
 If you would like to contribute to the development of this module, please contact steven.villardi@logicmonitor.com for details.

 This project is also published in the PowerShell Gallery at https://www.powershellgallery.com/packages/Logic.Monitor/.